wp-plugins/wp-basic-elements/readme.txt

 4. Click through the alternatives and enjoy!

 == Frequently Asked Questions ==
-Use the forum to if you have any qustions.
+Use the `support` link in the menu above if you have any qustions.

 == Screenshots ==
 1. http://www.wknet.se/wp-content/uploads/wpb-elements-1000x576.jpg